The 16 Best Travel Pillows for Every Type of Seat Sleeper

 To buy: amazon.com, $26

-Best for Serious Do-not-disturb Signals: Aeris Memory Foam Travel Neck Pillow Kit
+Best for Serious Do-not-disturb Signals: Saireider Travel Neck Pillow Kit

-The Aeris Memory Foam Travel Neck Pillow Kit was made for the light sleeper.
-Its ventilated memory foam molds to the contours of your neck and it comes equipped with a silk sleep mask and a pair of foam earplugs.
+The Saireider Travel Neck Pillow Kit was made for the light sleeper.
+Shoppers love that the memory foam molds to the contours of their neck, but their favorite part seems to be the fact that the pillow is flat at the back, so it lays comfortably against their seat.
+Even better, the pillow folds up into a compact size to fit inside a convenient carry case, and the set also comes with a silk sleep mask and a pair of foam earplugs.

 Best No-frills Packable Pillow: Therm-a-Rest Compressible Pillow